-The fund is set up as an independent entity and is managed by South Central Ventures; a skilled and experienced professional team selected by EIF, which operates according to best industry practices, and complies with professional standards issued by The European Private Equity and Venture Capital Association (EVCA).
+The fund is set up as an independent entity and is managed by South Central Ventures; a skilled and experienced professional team selected by EIF, which operates according to best industry practices, and complies with professional standards issued by Invest Europe (formerly the EVCA).

 The Enterprise Innovation Fund – Background

 According to the 2014-2015 World Economic Forum Global Competitiveness Index, the Western Balkans regions have limited innovation and venture capital available, despite the relatively good quality of scientific research institutions and progress in the economy.